damaleparas/damaleparas/README.md

 ### 🚀 Developer | FinTech & Predictive Analysis

-I am a developer focused on the intersection of **Financial Technology** and **Machine Learning**.
-I specialize in building Python-based predictive models and am currently expanding my full-stack capabilities with React and TypeScript.
+I am a developer focused on the intersection of **Web Technology** and **Machine Learning**.
+I am specializing in building Python-based predictive models and am currently expanding my full-stack capabilities with React and TypeScript.

 ---